sshchicago/admin/general/minutes/2021-03-24_genbod_minutes.md

   - not this weekend, though
 - it is quite tidy back there, thanks to Chris Wagner!
   - so keep it that way
-- Dmitriy accidentally ate the vinyl tape, so needs to get more for dust collection
-  - also needs motivation
-    - Rah, rah! you can do it, you're our man; if you can't do it, no one can!
-    - Hope that helped.
 ## Back Yard (Jeff C)
 - Tabled until Spring( the real one, not fake spring )
 - lookin' for eathmovers in all the wrong places
 - Ho took over Yojo (and Isobel)'s plots in the back yard
 # Meetings, Events and Interest Groups
 ## Books Interest Group (Becca W)
-- How to Bake Pi by Eugenia Cheng - March 14, 2021
-  - Some people showed up, some read the book
-    - Dmitriy was the only person who did both
-      - "the third act twist was a bit of a let down"
 - "Three Body Problem" for the next one?
   - "we're currently looking between Richard Feynman and a book about birds" - Dmitriy
 # Maintenance Log